-Mark Aronowitz, Board Vice Chair, is originally from New York, and he received his undergraduate degree in English with a minor in History from Miami University in Oxford, Ohio.
+Mark Aronowitz, Board Co-Chair, is originally from New York, and he received his undergraduate degree in English with a minor in History from Miami University in Oxford, Ohio.
 Mark relocated to Jackson in the summer of 2000 for a teaching position with the Teton Science School, where he taught environmental education courses in Grand Teton and Yellowstone National Parks as well as on the Bridger Teton National Forest.
 In 2002, Mark returned to school, earning a law degree in from Lewis & Clark Law School in Portland, Oregon in 2005.
 After graduating, Mark moved back to Wyoming and became an associate lawyer for the Spence Law Firm in 2006.
 In 2008, Mark was promoted to serve as the Executive Director of Lawyers and Advocates for Wyoming, a public-interest, not-for-profit law firm.
 Mark lives south of Jackson with his wife and daughter and enjoys kayaking, cycling, back country skiing and front country toddler sledding.

 Mark has been associated with the Grand Teton Association since joining the Board of Directors in late 2010 and is proud to be part the Association for several reasons.
 First, it is deeply satisfying to know that the Association's work influences and positively impacts tens, if not hundreds of thousands of visitor’s experiences to Grand Teton National Park and the surrounding public lands every year through educational and interpretive programming.
 Second, it is a great privilege to provide meaningful support to the National Forests, National Elk Refuge, and GTNP and their dedicated, inspirational personnel.
 Finally, it is a pleasure to be part of an organization whose work recognizes and honors the incomparable beauty and power of this phenomenal place.

-Amy Brennan McCarthy spent summers working at the CM Ranch in Dubois, WY, confirmed Amy's deep love for the Wyoming landscape and the wildlife that call it home.
+Amy Brennan McCarthy, Board Co-Chair spent summers working at the CM Ranch in Dubois, WY, confirmed Amy's deep love for the Wyoming landscape and the wildlife that call it home.
 Following a childhood in upstate NY and upon graduating from Hobart and William Smith Colleges with a dual major in economics and environmental studies, Amy returned to Wyoming permanently in 1994.
 Amy participated in the inaugural year of Teton Science Schools' Professional Residency in Environmental Education program and earned a Master's degree in Forest Resources and Natural Resource Policy from Utah State University.
 These experiences left her with a substantive foundation for understanding the natural history of the Greater Yellowstone Ecosystem, a deep appreciation for the community of Jackson Hole, a commitment to sustainability and wildness, and a thirst for ongoing discovery.
 Amy has mixed drinks at Dornan's Bar in Moose, guided trips in the Tetons and Wind Rivers for Exum Mountain Guides, served as communications and development director for The Murie Center, explored the world of documentary filmmaking, as the associate producer of Don’t Fence Me In (a production of The Equipoise Fund), headed operations for an independent investment advisory firm and endured a season in Antarctica as a recycling specialist.
 Amy now feels as if she has truly landed in the role of Teton Raptor Center’s first Executive Director.
 Amy lives in Jackson with her husband Forrest and their young mountain-mutt Fryxell (named after Grand Teton National Park’s first naturalist, Fritiof Fryxell).

 Dr. Camenzind is also well-respected wildlife cinematographer and has produced films for ABC,Turner Broadcasting and National Geographic and a film on coyotes for PBS-Nature.
 He was the first person to film giant pandas in the wilds of China.
 He has also produced films featuring wolves, grizzly bears, pronghorn antelope and black rhinos, and has filmed major segments on the California condor, black-footed ferret, and red wolf and Mexican gray wolf captive breeding programs.